 According to ANA-MPA sources, Tsipras was also due to present Greece’s proposals for social Europe based on growth, rather than austerity.

-Piraeus Bank, Greece’s largest lender by assets, plans to issue a five-year 500 million euro ($590 million) bond.
+Piraeus Bank, Greece’s largest lender by assets has issued a five-year 500 million euro ($590 million) bond.

 “The transaction demonstrates the group’s reinvigorated support for companies across the country seeking to expand,” the EIB’s president Werner Hoyer told reporters in Athens on Friday